Ma1nframe/LWC-Development/README.md

 sfdx force:mdapi:deploy -d metadatadeploy -w 5 -u myOrg *if you fail to load all components then none of them will load.
 Open the .forceignore file and place the files in there so they will be skipped when deploying*

+sfdx force:source:push
+*This works to push source code to your scratch org

 ## Unmanaged package included in bundle:
 - ID                             08c5e000000KzXkAAK
 - Status                         Success